Chabauty--Kim, finite descent, and the Section Conjecture for locally geometric sections: Abstract

 \section{Abstract}

 Let~$X$ be a smooth projective curve of genus~$\geq2$ over a number field.
-A natural variant of Grothendieck's Section Conjecture postulates that every section of the fundamental exact sequence for~$X$ which everywhere locally comes from a point of~$X$ in fact globally comes from a point of~$X$.
-We show that~$X/\bQ$ satisfies this version of the Section Conjecture if it satisfies Kim's Conjecture for almost all choices of auxiliary prime~$p$, and give the appropriate generalisation to $S$-integral points on hyperbolic curves.
-This gives a new ``computational'' strategy for proving instances of this variant of the Section Conjecture, which we carry out for the thrice-punctured line over~$\bZ[1/2]$.
+We consider the relationship between Kim's Conjecture on the sufficiency of the Chabauty--Kim method, a conjecture of Stoll on the sufficiency of the finite descent obstruction, and the locally geometric part of Grothendieck's Section Conjecture.
+We show that the latter two conjectures are equivalent to one another, and are a consequence of~$X$ satisfying Kim's Conjecture for almost all choices of auxiliary prime~$p$.
+This leads to a new ``computational'' strategy, based on Chabauty--Kim theory, for proving the locally geometric variant of the Section Conjecture.
+We give the appropriate generalisation for $S$-integral points on hyperbolic curves and, as a proof of concept, carry out the proposed strategy for the thrice-punctured line over~$\bZ[1/2]$, in the process establishing infinitely many new cases of Kim's Conjecture.